 High rate of injuries suffered by racing greyhounds

-Injury statistics are not published for all tracks nationally but based on industry figures we estimate that more than 750 greyhounds are injured every month on greyhound tracks during races across Australia.
-Additional injuries will occur during pre-training, training, trialling and non-TAB races, however these statistics are generally not published.
+Injury statistics are not published for all tracks nationally but, based on industry figures, hundreds of greyhounds are injured every year on greyhound tracks during races across Australia.
+Additional injuries will occur during pre-training, training, trialling and non-TAB races; however these statistics are generally not published.
 It is important to note that injuries may be detected post-race day and these injuries may not be formally recorded.

 Inadequate socialisation and inadequate environmental enrichment

 Many greyhound puppies and adult greyhounds are never adequately socialised, either with other dogs or with humans or to the different sights, objects, surfaces, sounds, experiences which companion dogs are likely to encounter in their lives.
 Dogs who are socially deprived are more likely to develop fearfulness and antisocial behaviour which impacts negatively on their welfare.
 Lack of adequate socialisation may also make it more difficult to rehome retired or unwanted greyhounds.

-Inadequate housing conditions and a lack of environmental enrichment is another key animal welfare issue for many greyhounds with many greyhounds being kept in small, barren, single-dog kennels for prolonged periods of time.
+Inadequate housing conditions and a lack of environmental enrichment is another key animal welfare issue for many greyhounds as many are kept in small, barren, single-dog kennels for prolonged periods of time.

 Administration of banned substances

 Various pharmaceutical substances have been administered to racing greyhounds in the quest for enhanced performance and increased potential to win races.
-Racing authorities maintain a list of banned substances and run drug testing programs, however drug use still occurs.
+Racing authorities maintain a list of banned substances and run drug testing programs; however, drug use still occurs.
 Administration of banned substances is a serious animal welfare issue as many of these drugs can have serious physical and psychological effects on greyhounds.
-Dogs have tested positive to a range of substances including amphetamines, methamphetamines, caffeine, anabolic steroids, Viagra and cocaine, among others.
-Recently the presence of Erythropoietin (EPO) have been detected in samples.
+Dogs have tested positive to a range of substances including amphetamines, methamphetamines, caffeine, anabolic steroids, Viagra, cocaine, and Erythropoietin (EPO) among others.

 Live baiting refers to the practice of using live animals for the purpose of training greyhounds.
 This practice is illegal in all states and territories in Australia.
 The animals involved experience significant pain, fear, injury and distress and will eventually die.
 The same animals may be used repeatedly, suffering a very long and painful death.

-For many years, the RSPCA has held serious concerns about the extensive animal welfare problems associated with greyhound racing, including live baiting.
-These concerns were confirmed in the recent Four corners ABC program on live baiting in three states.
-Multiple greyhound trainers including those with a high profile in the industry are directly implicated in live baiting practices, indicating that animal cruelty is widespread and entrenched in the industry.
+For many years, the RSPCA has held serious concerns about the animal welfare problems associated with greyhound racing, including live baiting.
+These concerns were confirmed in the Four Corners ABC program on live baiting in three states in 2015.
+Multiple greyhound trainers including those with a high profile in the industry were directly implicated in live baiting practices, indicating that animal cruelty was widespread and entrenched in the industry.
 Although steps have been taken to eliminate live baiting, including strengthening of penalties and increased surveillance, there continue to be reports, allegations and investigations of live baiting occurring in the greyhound racing industry.

 Lack of industry transparency and accountability

-Currently there is a major lack of published data on the lifetime outcomes for greyhounds born into the greyhound racing industry in most jurisdictions.
-This lack of transparency has major ramifications in terms of tracking animal welfare outcomes in the industry.
-Missing figures include: the exact number of greyhounds born each year; the number of greyhounds ‘named’ as a proportion of the greyhounds born and rates of euthanasia.
+There is a lack of comprehensive published data on the lifetime outcomes for greyhounds born into the greyhound racing industry in most jurisdictions.
+This lack of transparency has significant ramifications in terms of tracking animal welfare outcomes in the industry.